joellabes/jaffle_shop/README.md

-  If you have access to a data warehouse, you can use those credentials – we recommend setting your [target schema](https://docs.getdbt.com/docs/configure-your-profile#section-populating-your-profile) to be a new schema (dbt will create the schema for you, as long as you have the right priviliges).
+  If you have access to a data warehouse, you can use those credentials – we recommend setting your [target schema](https://docs.getdbt.com/docs/configure-your-profile#section-populating-your-profile) to be a new schema (dbt will create the schema for you, as long as you have the right privileges).
 If you don't have access to an existing data warehouse, you can also setup a local postgres database and connect to it in your profile.

 5. Ensure your profile is setup correctly from the command line: